Boiler Overheating: Causes, Signs & How to Fix It

 Boiler overheating is a serious problem that in the most severe cases can put the unit at risk of explosion.
 Fortunately, modern boilers are fitted with safety features that mean the unit will lockout before the boiler overheats.

-However, in the unlikely event that these safety measures fail, it’s important to be prepared and know how to recognise the signs of an overheating boiler.
+However, in the unlikely event that these safety measures fail, it's important to be prepared.
+That’s why it’s good to know how to recognise the signs of an overheating boiler.

 Why do boilers overheat?

 A boiler overheating is often the result of the safety features failing.

 Modern boilers are designed to lockout when the system detects signs of overheating to prevent serious damage.
 More often than not, an error code will be displayed on the digital display to help you find out what's wrong with the unit.

 Boilers will overheat when the hot water that should be sent to the central heating system, taps or a hot water cylinder is being prevented from circulating.
 This is normally due to a failed part, such as the pump, or a blockage in the system.

 In the event of a boiler overheating, components within the boiler could melt and release toxic smoke into the property.
 In the very worst case scenario, the unit could even explode.

 Thanks to the safety features of modern boilers and the high pressures they can still operate under, the risks that can come from a boiler overheating aren't as concerning as they once were.